dalps/roguetype-highlight/README.md

 This vscode extension highlights the world types of the wonderful [Roguetype](https://github.com/Octachron/roguetype) typing adventure.

+### Usage

 After installing, just open the file `game.ml` of the game's code in a new editor and you should see the rows of the world types decorated as follows:

 - free cells dimmed out
-- obstacles, gates, doors and altar over colorful backgrounds
+- obstacles, gates, doors and altar on top of colorful backgrounds
 - monsters in various shades of red
 - glowy pickable items

+> [!TIP]
+> It is highly recommended to vertically align the rows parameters with the Align by RegEx extension (`janjoerke.align-by-regex`) to get a nicely formatted grid.

+### Settings

-You can change the default colors by setting them the `workbench.colorCustomization` in the settings JSON:
+If you don't like the default colors, you can customize (most of) them under the `workbench.colorCustomization` property in your `settings.json` file, like this:

 ```
-"workbench.colorCustomization" : {
+"workbench.colorCustomizations": {
-  ...
-}
+    "roguetypeHighlight.mountain": "#6666"
+},
 ```

-Happy typing
+Happy typing!